Alexwcjung/EPA23/A pedagogical perspective on L2 phonetic acquisition.md

 + Purcell and Suter concluded that L2 pronunciation were beyond the control of L2 teachers.
 + That interpretation hastened a movement away from the teaching of pronunciation that had already begun by the 1970s.
 + The Audiolingual Method of language instruction had, up till that time, held sway in language classrooms.
-+ The Audiolingual instruction began to disappear and Stephen Krashen's Input Hypothesis emerged.
++ The Audiolingual instruction began to disappear as Stephen Krashen's Input Hypothesis emerged.
 + **Krashen's theory emerged when Communicative Language Teaching(CLT) movement was gaining currency.**
 + CLT classroom activities were guided by the notion that learners would acquire the necessary aspects of language, including pronunciation through opportunities to communicate.
 + **"Two problems with Purcell and Suter study"**